mkbabb/csp-solver/README.md

 applicable to being called, it defaults to true.

 The outer function then returns check, and the list of variables constrained by this function.
-This allows for the terse constraint syntax like:
+This allows for terse constraint syntax like:

 ```python
 csp.add_constraint(map_coloring_constraint("Victoria", "New South Wales"))
 ```

 To be employed.

+## More Examples

+More examples can be found within [`csp.py`](csp/csp.py): a demo of n-queens and map-coloring is executed if run directly.

+Additionally, Futoshiki and Sudoku are implemented in pure Python.

+[`futoshiki.py`](csp/futoshiki.py) is a command line Python application, using a input data file.
+More information can be found here.

+[`sudoku.py`](csp/sudoku.py), for a coded N, generates the first 10000 solutions to an input blank board.

 ## Sudoku Webserver